guillambert/celltracker/README.md

 celltracker
 ===========

-Set of tools to track bacterial cells from fluorescence micrographs.
+A set of tools to track fluorescently tagged bacterial cells.

 Just copy celltracker.py into the folder containing the fluorescence image to process and run the script by issuing 'python celltracker.py' from the Terminal.